ENamja/Rock-Paper-Scissors/README.md

 Basic rock paper scissors game against the computer using javascript.
+Played in the console.